slbailey/Retrovue/docs/domain/Program.md

 **What a Program is not:**

 - A row with `start_time`/`duration` inside the plan (that's now Zone+Pattern)
-- A per-day time-slot assignment
+- A per-day time-block assignment
 - A time-specific placement

 Programs are catalog entries referenced by Patterns.
 The Zone defines when the Pattern applies, and the Pattern defines the sequence of Programs.
 The plan engine repeats Patterns over Zones until Zones are full, snapping to the Channel's Grid boundaries.
-At ScheduleDay time, each Program slot resolves to specific assets/episodes.
+At ScheduleDay time, each Program entry resolves to specific assets/episodes.

 ## Core Model / Scope